vim-jp / vimdoc-en / ft_hare

 g:hare_space_error

-By default, trailing whitespace and spaces followed by <Tab> characters will
+By default, trailing whitespace and spaces followed by <Tab> characters are

-be highlighted as errors.
-This is automatically disabled in Insert mode.
-To
+highlighted as errors.
+This is automatically disabled while in insert mode.

 let g:hare_space_error = 0